-Basic Cache Operations
+Basic Operations for Caching Data

 NCache provides various CRUD APIs for caching data.
 You can then perform operations on the data in cache.
 The data can be a single item or in bulk, and can be used synchronously and asynchronously, as desired.
 This section caters all the basic APIs to add, update, delete or remove data to/from cache.